-- A) To obtain the results of an examination concerning the employee's ability to perform the essential functions of his position; or - B) To remove them from the work environment, when they have committed an act of violence or threatened to commit an act of violence.
+- 1. To obtain the results of an examination concerning the employee's ability to perform the essential functions of his/her position; or - 2.
+To remove them from the work environment, when they have committed an act of violence or threatened to commit an act of violence.

-An appointing authority or the Department of Personnel may grant administrative leave with pay to an employee for:
+An appointing authority or Human Resource Management may grant administrative leave with pay to an employee for:

-- A) Participation in, or attendance at, activities which are directly or indirectly related to the employee's job or employment with the State, but which do not require participation or attendance in an official capacity as a State employee; or - B) Closure of office or work site caused by a natural disaster or other similar adverse condition when the employee is scheduled and expected to be at work.
+- 1. Participation in, or attendance at, activities which are directly or indirectly related to the employee's job or employment with the State, but which do not require participation or attendance in an official capacity as a state employee; or - 2.
+Closure of office or work site caused by a natural disaster, pandemic or other similar adverse condition when the employee is scheduled and expected to be at work.